massoncheg/forgejo-docs/docs/user/packages/debian.md

 | `distribution` | The distribution to use.  |
 | `component`    | The component to use.     |

-If the registry is private, provide credentials in the url.
+If the registry is private, provide credentials in the URL.
 You can use a password or a [personal access token](../../api-usage/#authentication):

 ```shell
 echo "deb [signed-by=/etc/apt/keyrings/forgejo-{owner}.asc] https://{username}:{your_password_or_token}@forgejo.example.com/api/packages/{owner}/debian {distribution} {component}" | sudo tee -a /etc/apt/sources.list.d/forgejo.list